badlydrawnrob/python-playground/building-with-fast-api/README.md

 - [AGSI](https://help.pythonanywhere.com/pages/ASGICommandLine) setup in Python Anywhere

+[^1]: "I would not recommend using directory names in `.python-version` files or using a custom virtual environment name in a project."

-[^1]: I find Postman too flippin' complicated to use.
+[^2]: I find Postman too flippin' complicated to use.
 Insomnia is another option.